h5py/h5py/docs/high/dataset.rst

 Chunking has performance implications because entire chunk is involved even if just one chunk element is needed.
-Chunk shape determines how many chunks are required to satify a read or write operation.
+Chunk shape determines how many chunks are required to satisfy a read or write operation.
 Chunk size (in bytes) influences how fast each chunk is processed, usually due to compression or decompression.
 Selecting an appropriate chunk shape to favor expected I/O operations along the first few dataset's dimensions helps improve performance.